 1963 was a wonderful year for Suchitra Sen as apart from Uttar Falguni, she made an even stronger impact in Saat Pake Bandha going on to win the Best Actress Award at the Moscow International Film Festival for the same.
 This was the second award for an Indian Actress at an international film festival following Nargis’ award for Mother India (1957) at the prestigious Karlovy Vary Festival.

 Suchitra and Asit Sen got together again to remake Uttar Falguni in Hindi as Mamta (1966) with Suchitra repeating her dual roles opposite Ashok Kumar and Dharmendra respectively.
-The film is one of her better forays into Hindi and is aided tremendously by one of Roshan’s best ever musical scores including the still popular songs Rahen Na Rahen Hum and Chhupa Lo Yoon Dil Mein.
+The film is one of her better and most effective forays into Hindi and is aided tremendously by one of Roshan’s best ever musical scores including the still popular songs Rahen Na Rahen Hum and Chhupa Lo Yoon Dil Mein.

 Bengali, Drama, Black & White